Content table

 - A healthy vaginal pH level is important for preventing infections and may even play a role in fertility and preventing preterm birth.

-- Symptoms of unbalanced vaginal pH levels can include changes in vaginal odor, abnormal vaginal dicharge, itching, and more.
+- Symptoms of unbalanced vaginal pH levels can include changes invaginal odor, abnormal vaginal discharge, itching, and more.

 - Changes in vaginal pH don’t always mean there’s an infection.
 But it’s important to pay attention to symptoms.
 Consider vaginal pH tests if you’re concerned.

-For women of reproductive age, a normal vaginal pH is usually a bit on the acidic side.
-This looks like a range between 3.8 and 5.
-This pH value indicates a healthy vaginal environment.
+For women of reproductive age, a normal vaginal pH is typically acidic.
+This appears to be a range of 3.8 to 5.
+A pH value within this range indicates a healthy vaginal environment.

-Well, that mild acidity is a sign of a healthy vaginal environment.
-This helps prevent bacterial growth and kills harmful bacteria from growing too much and causing infection.
+The mild acidity in vaginal pH is a sign of a healthy vaginal environment.
+This helps prevent bacterial growth and kills harmful bacteria, thereby preventing excessive growth and potential infection.

 The acidity of the vagina is rooted in the tiny healthy bacteria that live in the vagina: Lactobacillus.
 These little bacteria are a key component of the vaginal microbiota.
 They’re the main reason why the pH level of the vagina is naturally acidic.